SchroedingersLion/SamplingToyhouse/README.md

-(for better code formatting, open this README in full view.)
+(For better code formatting, open this README in full view.)

 # SamplingToyhouse
 An efficient framework to test novel sampling schemes on simple problems.